SaidarMo-Dev/Job_Board_API/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE.txt) for Details.

-Show your support by 🌟 the project!!
+Don't forget to support us by 🌟 the project!!